-ACCEPTABLE DRESS
+ACCEPTABLE DRESS/DRESS FOR SUCCESS

-At Lincoln Junior High we expect students to wear attire that is appropriate and that is not a disruption or distraction to the educational process.
-Inappropriate dress is defined in the Student District policy:
+At Madison Junior High we expect students to wear attire that is appropriate and that is not a disruption or distraction to the educational process.
+These guidelines are designed to promote a positive educational atmosphere.
+Inappropriate dress is defined in the district Student District policy: